-Public Philosopher Myriam Miedzian holds a Ph.D. in Philosophy from Columbia University and a Masters in Clinical Social Work from Hunter College, C.U.N.Y., and has served on the faculties of Rutgers University and Barnard College.
+Public Philosopher Myriam Miedzian (formerly Miedzianogora) holds a Ph.D. in Philosophy from Columbia University and a Masters in Clinical Social Work from Hunter College, C.U.N.Y., and has served on the faculties of Rutgers University and Barnard College.

 She writes frequently on contemporary social, political and cultural issues.
 Her articles, Op-Eds, and blogs have appeared in publications including The Chicago Tribune, The Los Angeles Times, The New York Daily News, The Baltimore Sun, The San Diego Union-Tribune, Dissent, Social Research, Jewish Currents and The Huffington Post.